bahmutov/service-turtle/README.md

 > HTTP mock in-page proxy using ServiceWorker

+Read [Robustness testing using proxies][http://bahmutov.calepin.co/robustness-testing-using-proxies.html].

-Read [intro to ServiceWorker](http://jakearchibald.com/2014/using-serviceworker-today/) to see how to enable ServiceWorker in Chrome today.
+See [intro to ServiceWorker](http://jakearchibald.com/2014/using-serviceworker-today/) to see how to enable ServiceWorker in Chrome today.

     Open chrome://flags/ in the Chrome browser